Chemical Hygiene Plan

 The LSC serves as BU’s Chemical Hygiene Committee.

-The scope of BU’s LSC extends to all laboratories affiliated with, served by, owned or controlled by the University.
+The scope of BU’s LSC extends to all laboratories affiliated with, served by, owned or controlled by Boston University and the research laboratories at BMC.
 The LSC is comprised of faculty members and representatives from administrative departments that have laboratories working with or storing hazardous chemicals.
-The committee also includes members of EHS, Office of the Provost, Research Occupational Health Program (Research Occupational Health Program ROHP is part of the ...), Office of Facilities Management and Planning (FMP), and other University departments that support laboratories at the University.
+The committee also includes members of EHS, Office of the Provost, Research Occupational Health Program (ROHP), Campus Planning and Operations (CPO), and other University departments that support laboratories at the University.

 The committee meets on a quarterly basis.
 The duties of the committee include, but are not limited to: